top of page

 Factors That Influence Exposure

-The amount of food microplastics we encounter depends on several factors: temperature and oil content, the age and condition of containers, and cooking or blending habits.
-Scratched plastics and high-heat conditions promote particle shedding, while gentler handling and cooler transfers reduce it.
+The amount of food microplastics we encounter depends on several factors: temperature and oil content, the age and condition of containers, and cooking habits.
+Scratched plastics and high-heat conditions promote particle shedding, especially in bottles, containers, and other plastic materials used daily, while avoiding heat and handling materials more gently can reduce it.

 Practical Steps to Reduce Food Microplastics

 Store hot food in glass or stainless steel, replace worn utensils, keep surfaces clean and covered, and vacuum with HEPA filtration.
-Choosing durable, reusable, and well-maintained materials meaningfully reduces microplastics in food exposure.
+Choosing strong, reusable, and well-maintained materials can meaningfully reduce microplastics exposure to food.

 Microplastics in Water